Nicholson–Rand House

-The Nicholson–Rand House is a historic house located in Decatur Township, Marion County, Indiana, in Indianapolis.
-It was moved by the Historic Landmarks Foundation of Indiana (HLFI) half a mile south to save it from being demolished in 1997 and added to the National Register of Historic Places in 2003.
+The Nicholson–Rand House is a historic house located in Indianapolis, Indiana.
+It was moved half a mile south by the Historic Landmarks Foundation of Indiana (HLFI) to save it from being demolished in 1997 and added to the National Register of Historic Places (NRHP) in 2003.
 The house is an example of the Gothic Revival style of American architecture typified by Alexander Jackson Davis and Andrew Jackson Downing in the mid-19th century.